bugcrowd/templates/submissions/description/server_side_injection/xml_external_entity_injection_xxe/template.md

-# XML External Entity Injection

-## Overview of the Vulnerability

 External Entity Injection via XML (XXE) is a vulnerability within XML logic that allows a user to insert XML that references an external file or system.
 The XXE vulnerability identified in this application can be used by an attacker to scan underlying systems for open ports, request confidential files, and access functionality of the connected systems that wouldn't otherwise be available.
 From here, the attacker may be able to exfiltrate data, interact with underlying systems, and deny service to systems via XML injections.

 ## Business Impact